Differentially Private Substring and Document Counting with Near-Optimal Error: Introduction

 As an immediate application of our work, we get improved results for problems which have been extensively studied under differential privacy from a practical perspective: namely, the problem of \emph{frequent sequential pattern mining}~\cite{DBLP:conf/cikm/BonomiX13,DBLP:conf/sigmod/ZhangXX16,DBLP:conf/kdd/ChenFDS12,app12042131,DBLP:conf/securecomm/KhatriDH19}, or the very similar problem of \emph{q-gram extraction}~\cite{DBLP:conf/nips/KimGKY21,DBLP:conf/ccs/ChenAC12}, where a $q$-gram is a pattern of a fixed length $q$.
-The goal in both of these problems is to analyze a collection of strings and to report patterns that either occur in many strings in the collection (i.e., have a high \documentcount) or appear often as a substring in the collection in total (i.e., have a high \substringcount).
+The goal in both of these problems is to analyze a collection of strings and report patterns that either occur in many strings in the collection (i.e., have a high document count) or appear often as a substring in the collection (i.e., have a high substring count).
+The private algorithms in these papers have been used for analysing transit data \cite{DBLP:conf/kdd/ChenFDS12} and publishing genome data~\cite{DBLP:conf/securecomm/KhatriDH19}.
 However, existing papers do not give any theoretical guarantees on the accuracy of their algorithms in terms of the problem parameters.
-As an application of our data structure for \documentcount\ or \substringcount, we can solve these problems by reporting all patterns with an approximate count above a given threshold.
-We show that the additive error achieved by our $\epsilon$-differentially private algorithm is tight for this problem formulation, up to poly-logarithmic factors.
-Thus, the problem we study is a natural generalization of these problems.
+Using our data structures for \documentcount\ or \substringcount, we can solve mining problems by simply traversing the data structures and reporting all patterns with a noisy count above a given threshold.
+Notably, with our data structures it is possible to differentially privately mine frequent patterns from the same database using several frequency thresholds without any further privacy loss.

+We show that the $\Omega(\ell)$ lower bound for $\epsilon$-differentially private substring and document count and for $(\epsilon,\delta)$-differentially private substring count also holds for the weaker problem formulation of outputting only the patterns whose count lies above a fixed threshold $\tau$ (where the error is defined as how strictly this threshold is kept, see Definition~\ref{def:approxmining}).
+Thus, the problem we study is a natural generalization of these mining problems.
 In the related work section, we argue that our tight bounds yield a polynomial improvement of the error compared to prior approaches.